Bear Mythology worldwide.

 Bear Mythology in Germany

-Among the ancient Germanic peoples who spread from Scandinavia to most of Europe from the 19th century BC, bears were considered an emblem of strength, courage and invincibility.
-Their ancestral totem animal.
+Among the ancient Germanic peoples who spread from Scandinavia to most of Europe around 600 BC, Bears were considered an emblem of strength, courage and invincibility.
+The German ancestral Totem Animal.

 The Bear as a Protector